 The Toodie and Frank Trestman Special Needs and Collaborative Education Endowment

 The Toodie and Frank Trestman Special Needs and Collaborative Education Endowment supports local efforts in two areas:

 - Collaborative education: formal and informal Jewish education programs that involve collaboration between two or more organizations

 - Special needs: increasing the ability of children and adults with special needs to participate in Jewish life and receive a Jewish education.

 Women’s Endowment Fund

-The Women’s Endowment Fund (WEF), a designated fund of the Minneapolis Jewish Federation’s Jewish Community Foundation funds new and/or innovative projects, programs or services that enhance the lives of Twin Cities women and/or children in the Jewish community.
+The Women’s Endowment Fund supports programs and projects that enhance the lives of women and children in the Jewish community and beyond.

 - Global Village Connect – In support of a farm, kitchen and scholarships for the Tikkun Olam Primary School, a private Jewish school in the Abayudaya Jewish Community of Uganda.

 - National Council of Jewish Women – In support of NCJWcares including Food for Families; Books to Borrow; Periods Happen and Rapid Response Emergency Fund.

 - Uprooted: A Jewish Response to Fertility Journeys – In support of programming to connect Jewish women who are facing fertility challenges with their communities.